redhead/diploma-thesis/Event_Sourcing_and_CQRS_It__.md

 The advantage of this design is that we can compute many variations of projections to suit are needs - we can populate the application state in a relational database, or create a search index for our data, etc. Since we store all events that happened in the system in our audit log, we can add a new projection at any time by simply processing all the historic events through a system that generates the new projection.

+The Command Query Responsibility Segregation (CQRS) design pattern is not needed for ES to work.
+However both designs complement each other into a very effective design.